Ethanlloyd21/online-shop-vite/README.md

   }
 })
 ```
-Go to your aws console > Amplify > your app > Build Settings > amplify.yml and check if all the settings are correct.
+Go to your aws console > Amplify > your app > Build Settings > amplify.yml and check if all settings are correct.
 Make sure that the `build commands` is `npm run build` and `artifacts baseDirectory` is set to `build`
 ![Alt text](src/assets/image/amplify_yml.png)

 ```diff